BenjaminCrout/Exercises/Readme.txt

   Yay!
 Printing.
   I'd much rather you 'not'.
   I "said" do not touch this.

-NOTE: This exercise can be found at http://ruby.learncodethehardway.org/book/ex1.html

 Expected output for lrthw_ex1.rb file after doing the extras listed below: